Our Curriculum Intent

 The direct, focused teaching of phonics is taught every day in Reception and key stage 1.
 Children are taught new sounds in a structured teaching sequence and then apply their knowledge, reading from books with the sounds they know, while they are learning to read.

-Ongoing assessments ensure that pupil's progress is carefully monitored and teachers and teaching assistants provide extra practice through the day for the children who find reading more challenging.
+Ongoing assessments ensure that pupil's progress is carefully monitored and teachers and teaching assistants provide extra practice throughout the day for the children who find reading more challenging.

 Wider Reading Experiences

 Reading is not just given a high profile in classrooms at Greenholm.
 Around the school, you will find displays which celebrate authors, inspiring reading corners and spaces, children’s favourite book, authors, genres and recommended reads.
 At Greenholm, we celebrate reading throughout every phase in school.
-In addition, throughout the school year the importance of reading is enhanced through World Book Day, Reading Breakfasts Book Fairs and other reading events to further enrich our English curriculum.
+In addition, throughout the school year, the importance of reading is enhanced through World Book Day, Book Fairs, and other reading events to further enrich our English curriculum.

 Children spend time enjoying reading for pleasure in our classrooms during a dedicated reading for pleasure time.
 When we read for pleasure, pupils are able to choose the books they wish to read and enjoy.
 Additionally, every day, pupils share a story in their classrooms; adults read a class book aloud to the children to further promote a love for reading.

-Across the year, pupils also take part in a variety of different events to develop pupils reading for pleasure such as ‘World Book Day’, ‘Reading Breakfast’ and other curriculum weeks such as ‘Anti-bullying week’, where books are used as the basis for learning that week.
+Across the year, pupils also take part in a variety of different events to develop pupils reading for pleasure such as ‘World Book Day’ and other curriculum weeks such as ‘Anti-bullying week’, where books are used as the basis for learning that week.

 Vocabulary Enrichment and Development